fila43/db_converter/README.md

 * SOURCE - path to BerkeleyDB database
 * DEST - file path to be created in the new database format
-* DBTYPE - optional argument `--lmdb` for producing LMDB database or `--gdbm` for GDBM databse GDBM is the default one
+* DBTYPE - optional argument `--lmdb` for producing LMDB database or `--gdbm` for GDBM databse GDBM is the default one.
+LMDB needs to have created directory for database files and provide it as parameter DEST

 ## Example
 `./db_convert --src access.db --dest access.gdbm`

+`mkdir lmdb`
-`./db_convert --src access.db --dest access.lmdb --lmdb`
+`./db_convert --src access.db --dest lmdb --lmdb`
 * Your new file with converted database will be created